dedotdev/dedot-web-signer/README.md

 > [!NOTE]
-> We're in the process of rebranding Dedot Signer to Dedot Signer, information in this repo might be conflicted or confusing.
+> We're in the process of rebranding Coong Wallet to Dedot Signer, information in this repo might be conflicted or confusing.

 <br/>
 <p align="center">